tiprankstipranks

 Our business is subject to evolving domestic and foreign laws and regulations regarding privacy and data protection.
 Many of these laws and regulations are subject to change and uncertain interpretation and could result in claims, changes to our business practices, penalties, increased cost of operations, or declines in user growth or engagement, or otherwise harm our business.

-The U.S. and many other countries in which we operate have adopted laws and regulations protecting certain data, including medical and personal data (including HIPAA, the HITECH Act and the rules issued thereunder), and requiring data holders and controllers to implement administrative, logical and technical controls and procedures in order to protect the privacy of such data.
+The U.S. and many other countries in which we operate have adopted laws and regulations protecting certain data, including medical and personal data (including HIPAA and the HITECH Act), and requiring data holders and controllers to implement administrative, logical and technical controls and procedures in order to protect the privacy of such data.
 Individual states have also begun to enact data privacy laws giving consumers the right to demand certain information and actions from companies who collect personal information.
-Internationally, some countries have also passed laws and regulations that require individually identifiable data on their citizens to be maintained on local servers and that may restrict transfer or processing of that data.
-In addition, regulatory authorities around the world are considering additional proposals concerning data protection.
-These laws and regulations have been, and may continue to be, inconsistent with each other, requiring different approaches in different jurisdictions.
+A significant number of countries where we operate have enacted privacy or data protection laws, rules and regulations, many of which restrict outbound data transfers and have extraterritorial scope, creating significant compliance challenges as we seek to maintain our global reach, with significant penalties for non-compliance.
+These domestic and international laws and regulations have been, and may continue to be, inconsistent with each other, requiring different approaches in different jurisdictions.
 In addition, the interpretation and application of medical and personal data protection laws and regulations in the U.S., Europe, China and elsewhere are often uncertain and in flux.
 Further, we have incurred, and will likely continue to incur, significant expense in connection with our efforts to comply with those applicable laws and regulations.
-It is possible that these laws and regulations may be interpreted and applied in a manner that is inconsistent with our data practices, may result in significant liability, fines or orders requiring that we change our data practices, which could, in turn, cause us to incur substantial costs and have a materially adverse effect on our business.
+It is possible that these laws and regulations may be interpreted and applied in a manner that is inconsistent with our data practices, may result in significant liability, fines or orders requiring that we change our data practices, which could, in turn, have a materially adverse effect on our business.

 Finance & Corporate